TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Troubleshooting/TYPO3.rst

 .. include:: ../Images/AutomaticScreenshots/DebugSettings/DebugSettings.rst.txt

-The following TypoScript setting can also be added the the root TypoScript for the site to show additional debug information.
+The following TypoScript setting can also be added to the root TypoScript for the site to show additional debug information.
 This is particularly useful when debugging Fluid errors: